nathanwentworth/nathanwentworth/_ppages/essential-media.md

 Title: Essential Media
 ---

-Favorite music, comics, games, etc
+Favorite music, comics, games, etc.

+For more frequently updated things that I like (certainly not as much as the things here), check out my [recommendations page](/recommendations)!

 ## Music